sagarneeli/coding-challenges/Misc/algo-and-ds-concepts.md

    1. By Stack
    2. By Recursion

+### DFS Recursion
+1. Most of the DFS tree problems are solved using recursion
+2. The following process takes place on every subtree during the recursion
+   1. For the problem f(root)
+   2. Break it down into subproblems f(root.leftSubtree) and f(root.rightSubtree)
+   3. Recursively solve the subproblems
+   4. Combine the results of the subproblems to solve the major problem f(root)

 ### DFS Recursive solution has 2 parts

 1. Learn the base case usually at the bottom of the tree.